Summary

 - It cannot close your account, or restrict it, because you have filed a complaint.

-- The card issuer also cannot deny you credit, or discriminate against you otherwise, just for taking legal FCBA action.
+- The card issuer also cannot deny you credit — or discriminate against you otherwise — just for taking legal FCBA action.

 Should you report a family member to the police?

-It looks like your parents have adequate protections against the unauthorized use.
+You do have adequate protections against the unauthorized use.
 That’s the good news.

 Editorial Disclaimer